pantor-engineering/blinkc/README.md

 tool is modular and will eventually support multiple output formats.
 Currently only Java is supported.

-You run blinkc using nodejs like such:
+You run blinkc using nodejs like this:

     nodejs blinkc.js -m java my.blink -p org.example -o src